SASUKE38/TMLGen/README.md

   9. Locate the slot material you added as you did above.
   10. Copy this slot material's CharacterVisualResourceId and replace the slot material of the one you want to get working.
   11. Note that some actors support different versions of the same slot material; it might be unclear which to use for this process, so multiple tries with this method might be necessary.
+ - Automatic detection of custom character visual resource IDs for slot materials is not supported.
  - Actors taken from the world might not work correctly as is (this is not in reference to them not appearing - make sure that you have the correct level loaded if their name is in red) To overcome this, try the following steps.
    1. Make a backup of the .tml file.
    2. Note the name of the actor when you hover over it.